 Organizations and Agencies that Address Demand

 There are many non-profit organizations and non-governmental programs working to reduce demand, either exclusively or in addition to providing survivor support or pursuing pimps and sex traffickers.
 A number of government agencies are involved in similar work.
 We have identified over 50 such efforts in the United States, and there are probably more.
-Brief descriptions and contact information for these programs are provided below.
-This section includes information about selected (a) non-profit organizations, (b) non-governmental programs, and (c) government agencies.
+Brief descriptions and contact information for these programs, agencies, and organizations are provided below.

-In addition to entities that focus on demand, we have included in the “Organization List” document a list of over 330 programs operating in more than 145 U.S. cities and counties that provide services to survivors (many of which are led and staffed by survivors).
-While survivor support programs are crucially important in their own right, they have actual and potential links to anti-demand efforts.
-For example, many john school programs and community-led initiatives providing education about demand or that attempt to deter offenders are led by (or partner with) survivor-serving and survivor-led organizations.
-For example, john school programs in San Francisco, Minneapolis, and Kansas City are led by organizations founded and run by survivors (SAGE, Breaking Free, and Veronica’s Voice, respectively).
+In addition to entities that focus on demand, we have listed at the end of the “Organization List” document over 370 programs that provide services to survivors in more than 175 U.S. cities and counties.
+Many of these program are led and staffed by survivors of commercial sexual exploitation.
+While survivor-support programs are crucially important in their own right, they often contribute to anti-demand efforts.
+For example, many john school programs and other initiatives are led by (or partner with) survivor-serving and survivor-led organizations.
+John school programs including those based in San Francisco, Minneapolis, and Kansas City are led by organizations founded by sex trafficking survivors (SAGE, Breaking Free, and Veronica’s Voice, respectively).

 Documentary Film Addressing the Need to Combat Demand

-As nations around the globe attempt to fight sex trafficking, two filmmakers traveled across ten countries to explore the issue, attempting to answer the question: “How can we prevent sexual exploitation before it happens in the first place?”
-Though governments are getting better at prosecuting traffickers and providing care to victims, the filmmakers explore whether those approaches can actually shrink or eliminate the markets for commercial sex that drive sex trafficking and other forms of commercial sexual exploitation.
+Two filmmakers conducted research in ten countries in their attempt to answer the question: “How can we prevent sexual exploitation before it happens in the first place?”
+Though many governments are improving their prosecution of traffickers and provision of care to victims, the filmmakers explore whether those approaches can actually shrink or eliminate the markets for commercial sex that drive sex trafficking and other forms of commercial sexual exploitation.

 The document below contains a bibliography of key sources encountered and used in the National Assessment research.